 Darrow is co-founder of the Disciple Nations Alliance and a featured author and teacher.
 For over 30 years, Darrow has been a popular conference speaker on topics that include Christianity and culture, apologetics, worldview, poverty, and the dignity of women.
 From 1981 to 2007 Darrow served with Food for the Hungry International (now FH association), and from 1994 as Vice President.
 Before joining FH, Darrow spent three years on staff at L’Abri Fellowship in Switzerland where he was discipled by Francis Schaeffer.
 He also served as a student pastor at Northern Arizona University and two years as a pastor of Sherman Street Fellowship in urban Denver, CO.
 In addition to earning his Master’s degree in Adult Education from Arizona State University, Darrow pursued graduate studies in philosophy, theology, Christian apologetics, biblical studies, and missions in the United States, Israel, and Switzerland.
-Darrow has authored numerous studies, articles, Bible studies and books, including Discipling Nations: The Power of Truth to Transform Culture (YWAM Publishing, 1998), Nurturing the Nations: Reclaiming the Dignity of Women for Building Healthy Cultures (InterVarsity Press, 2008), and LifeWork: A Biblical Theology for What You Do Every Day (YWAM, 2009).
-Darrow’s latest book is Rethinking Social Justice: Restoring Biblical Compassion (YWAM, 2015).
-These books are available at the Disciple Nations Alliance store.
+Darrow has authored numerous studies, articles, Bible studies and books, including Discipling Nations: The Power of Truth to Transform Culture (YWAM Publishing, 1998), Nurturing the Nations: Reclaiming the Dignity of Women for Building Healthy Cultures (InterVarsity Press, 2008), LifeWork: A Biblical Theology for What You Do Every Day (YWAM, 2009), Rethinking Social Justice: Restoring Biblical Compassion (YWAM, 2015), and more.
+These resources along with links to free e-books, podcasts, online training programs and more can be found at Disciple Nations Alliance.

 Gary is the Disciple Nations Alliance editorial manager.
 He manages Darrow Miller and Friends and serves as editor and co-writer on various book projects.
 For eight years Gary served as a cross-cultural church planting missionary among First Nations people of Canada.
 His career also includes 14 years as executive director of InterAct Ministries, an Oregon-based church-planting organization in Canada, Alaska, and Siberia.
 Gary is a graduate of Grace University, earned an MA from Wheaton College and a Graduate Studies Diploma from Western Seminary.
 He lives in a suburb of Portland, Oregon with his wife, Valerie.
 They have two married sons and nine grandchildren.
 In addition to his work with the DNA, Gary serves as the pastor of Troutdale Community Church.